Height in Splitting of Relatively Hyperbolic Groups: Abstract

 \section{Abstract}

-Given a finite graph of relatively hyperbolic groups with its fundamental group relatively hyperbolic and edge groups embed quasi-isometrically in vertex groups.
-We prove that a vertex group is relatively quasiconvex if and only if all the vertex groups have finite height in the fundamental group.
+Given a finite graph of relatively hyperbolic groups with its fundamental group relatively hyperbolic and edge groups quasi-isometrically embedded and relatively quasiconvex in vertex groups, we prove that vertex groups are relatively quasiconvex if and only if all the vertex groups have finite relative height in the fundamental group.